EventStore/eventstore.org/_posts/2020-01-09-subscription-service.md

 ## Additional information

-The Subscription Service GitHub repository can be found [here](https://github.com/vmeretail/subscriptionservice "Subscription Service on Github")
+The source code for the subscription service can be found [on GitHub](https://github.com/vmeretail/subscriptionservice "Subscription Service on Github").

-Nuget package can be downloaded [here](https://www.nuget.org/packages/EventStore.SubscriptionService "Subscription Service on Nuget")
+The package can be found [on Nuget](https://www.nuget.org/packages/EventStore.SubscriptionService "Subscription Service on Nuget").